The history of the Ordway

-In 1980, Saint Paul resident Sally Ordway Irvine challenged her community to help her create a performing arts venue in which her dream of offering “everything from opera to the Russian circus” could be realized.
-She set an example by making the first donation to a fund that eventually built Ordway Center for the Performing Arts.
+In 1980, Saint Paul resident Sally Ordway Irvine challenged her community to help create a performing arts venue in which her dream of offering “everything from opera to the Russian circus” could be realized.
+She set an example by making the first donation to a fund that eventually built the Ordway Center for the Performing Arts.

 Sally’s vision is alive today as the Ordway presents a robust schedule of theater, dance, music, family events, and educational programs.

 Create transformative, shared experiences for audiences and artists through live performance.

 A memorable Ordway experience for all who engage.